axllent/mailpit-website/content/docs/configuration/compression.md

 ---

 By default, Mailpit compresses messages stored in the database to save space, and compresses network traffic for supported HTTP clients to minimize data transfer.
-This compression however can lead to increased CPU and memory (RAM) usage within Mailpit, specifically when handling large emails / attachments, which may not be ideal for systems with limited memory or lower hardware specifications.
+However, this compression can lead to increased CPU and memory (RAM) usage within Mailpit, especially when handling large emails or attachments, which may not be ideal for systems with limited memory or lower hardware specifications.

 ## Message compression